metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 There are few solutions:

-1. Close down all PS Core consoles, wait some time and try again with single PS Core console.
+1. Close down all PS Core consoles (including ghost windows), wait some time and try again with single PS Core console.

 2. You can increase the limit in `Modules\Ruleset.Remote\Scripts\WinRMSettings.ps1`, here search for `MaxShellsPerUser` and increase the value to 10, 20 or more, default is 5.

-3. If nothing works the easiest workaround is to use Windows PowerShell for the time being.
+3. If nothing works the easiest workaround is either reboot system or use Windows PowerShell for the time being.

 [Table of Contents](#table-of-contents)